L^\infty norms of holomorphic modular forms in the case of compact quotient: Acknowledgements

 \section{Acknowledgements}

 It is a great pleasure for the authors to thank Prof. Peter Sarnak for his thoughtful comments on the paper.
-We also {thank} the School of Mathematics TIFR, Mumbai and the Department of Mathematics, IISc., Bangalore where parts of this work was carried out, for providing excellent working atmosphere.
-The first author was partly financially supported by the DST-INSPIRE Scheme IFA 12-MA-13. {The authors are grateful to the anonymous referee for a careful reading of} {the paper and for many helpful suggestions that improved the presentation}.
+We also thank the School of Mathematics TIFR, Mumbai and the Department of Mathematics, IISc., Bangalore where parts of this work was carried out, for providing excellent working atmosphere.
+The first author was partly financially supported by the DST-INSPIRE Scheme IFA 12-MA-13.